-This four-week rotation is available year-round to one student a month.
-It is designed to provide the student with an understanding of the basic principles of child neurology, including history taking and examination, knowledge of common presenting symptoms and signs, an overview of neurological disorders in childhood, and essentials of diagnosis and management.
+The four-week rotation is designed to provide the student with an understanding of the basic principles of child neurology, including history taking and examination, knowledge of common presenting symptoms and signs, an overview of neurological disorders in childhood, and essentials of diagnosis and management.

 - Demonstrate an understanding of the presenting signs and symptoms and management of neurological problems seen in children and adolescents, including:

 - Motor and vocal tics and Tourette syndrome

 - Demonstrate proficiency in eliciting the neurological history and performing the neurological examination of infants, children and adolescents

 - Develop increasing sophistication in interpreting clinical findings and synthesizing them into a rational differential diagnosis

 - Demonstrate an understanding of the indications for neuroimaging in children with neurological symptoms or signs (or both) and recognize structural abnormalities on images of the brain and spinal cord

 - Develop an increased understanding of the selection of appropriate laboratory tests (both sequence and nature) necessary to establish a specific diagnosis

 - Gain an increased understanding of management principles, including the indications for use, risks, benefits and potential side effects of pharmacological interventions for headaches, seizures, tics, sleep disorders, dystonia and movement disorders

 - Evaluate and manage many common and emergent neurological problems, including common neurological emergencies: